Elizabeth O'Farrell: Easter Rising

 O'Farrell acted as a dispatcher before and during the Easter Rising of 1916.
 She was sent to Athenry to deliver a despatch on Easter Monday.
 On her return, she reported with her lifelong friend and fellow nurse, Julia Grenan, at the GPO.
 They were sent around the bullet-torn streets of Dublin during the week with despatches, food and ammunition hidden in their long skirts to stations at Boland's Mill, Powers' Distillery, Jacobs' Factory, St. Stephen's Green and the Four Courts.
 With Grenan, she also cared for the wounded, including James Connolly.
 Women and wounded were evacuated from the GPO on the Friday of Easter Week, but O'Farrell, Grenan and Winifred Carney stayed behind with the remainder of the troops, who retreated to a nearby house in Moore Street.

-On Saturday, Patrick Pearse chose Elizabeth O'Farrell to seek surrender terms from Brigadier-General Lowe.
+On Saturday, Patrick Pearse chose O'Farrell to seek surrender terms from Brigadier-General Lowe.
 At 12.45 pm she was handed a Red Cross insignia and a white flag and asked to deliver the surrender to the British military.
 She emerged into heavy fire on Moore Street which abated when her white flag was recognised.
 She was taken to Brigadier General William Lowe who sent her back to Pearse at number 16 Moore Street with a demand for unconditional surrender.
 Pearse agreed and, accompanied by O'Farrell, surrendered in person to General Lowe.
 A well-known photograph shows Pearse facing General Lowe at the top of Moore Street.
 Just before the photograph was taken, O'Farrell stepped back.
 In the original photograph, her feet are visible next to Pearse.
 This photograph was published 10 days later in the Daily Sketch newspaper.
 In subsequent reproductions, her feet were airbrushed out.
 This has led some modern commentators to claim that she was "airbrushed from history".
 In fact, O'Farrell's role in the surrender was covered in detail in books published throughout the 20th century, such as Dorothy Macardle's The Irish Republic (1937), Max Caulfield's The Easter Rebellion (1963) and Foy and Barton's The Easter Rising (1999).